sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ##### attribute relationship

 *Object*.
 The attribute's relationship defines the relationship between an attribute and other data structure definition components as defined in the data structure definition.
-It defines the original "attachment level", but depending on the message context (especially the data query) an attribute value can however be presented physically in the message at a different level.
+It provides the original "attachment level", but depending on the message context (especially the data query) an attribute value can however be presented physically in the message at a different level.
 The attribute relationship serves also to define the scope, meaning to which measures an attribute applies.

 * none - Empty *Object* *optional*.
 This means that value of the attribute will not **vary** with any of the other data structure components.
 * dimensions - *Array* of *String*s *optional*.
 One or more ID(s) of (a) local dimension(s) in the data structure definition on which the value of this attribute **depends**.